jklust/gamdpy/README.md

 python3 -m pytest
 ```

-Running all test typical takes several minutes.
+Running all tests typically takes several minutes.
 Slow tests can be skipped by running (test functions decorated with `@pytest.mark.slow`):

 ```sh
 python3 -m pytest -m "not slow"
 ```

-Running pytest with -x option makes pytest stop after first failure
+Running pytest with an -x option makes pytest stop after the first failure
 ```sh
 pytest -x
 ```

-Running pytest starting from last failed test
+Running pytest starting from the last failed test
 ```sh
 pytest --lf
 ```

 ### Test of specific features

 Test scripts are located in the `tests` directory.
-Most can be executed (in a verbose mode) as script:
+Most can be executed (in a verbose mode) as a script:

 ```bash
 python3 tests/test_examples.py